 Not necessarily.
 Many couples self-coordinate with help from their photographer and venue.
 For groups over 30, or anyone short on time, a day-of coordinator (typically $800-$1,500) keeps everything on track without the cost of a full planner.

-Florida has no waiting period for residents and a 3-day waiting period for out-of-state couples (waivable with a state-approved premarital course).
-The license costs $86, is good for 60 days, and is issued same-day at the St. Johns County Clerk's office on King Street, which makes it realistic to plan a micro wedding St. Augustine within a few months.
+Florida imposes a 3-day waiting period on residents only (waivable with a state-approved premarital course); out-of-state couples have no waiting period and can marry the same day the license is issued.
+The license costs $86 ($61 with the premarital course), is good for 60 days, and is issued at the St. Johns County Clerk's office on Lewis Speedway, which makes it realistic to plan a micro wedding St. Augustine within a few months.